-My life today looks drastically different than it did just a year ago.
+My life today looks drastically different than it did just a couple years ago.
 At the beginning of 2018, I was working multiple part-time jobs teaching English (the go-to job for native English speakers in Spain), and taking any freelance project that came my way.
 I was living in a windowless, interior room in a shared apartment in Madrid that served as a bedroom, a classroom for my online English classes, and an office space for this business I was trying to get off the ground.
 It was less than ideal circumstances to say the least.

 1. I got clear on what I wanted.